AlansCodeLog/blender-debugger-for-vscode/README.md

 At this point you should be able to add a breakpoint and when you trigger it in Blender, Blender should freeze and VS Code should pause on the breakpoint.

 Note though that if you make changes to the file, Blender will not detect them.
 Have open `User Preferences > Addons` so you can toggle your addon on and off when you make changes.
 If anyone knows any way to improve this I'd love to know.

+### Editing Source Code

+It is possible to edit the Blender source code but it can be a bit tricky to get it to detect changes (nevermind live editing is buggy anyways).

+From blender you can right click just about anything and click "Edit Source" to get it in the text editor.
+Then to find the path of the file, go to `Text > Save As` and copy it from there.

+Open the file in VS Code, connect to the debugging server, make a change and save it.

+Now in Blender the text editor will show this little red button in the top left.
+Click that and reload the file.
+Then in `Text Editor > Properties` turn on `Live Edit` if you haven't already.
+Now to actually get Blender to detect any changes you made just type a single character (like add a space anywhere) and *then* it will detect your changes.

 # Notes